What has happened?

 - A more user-friendly internet banking experience.

-- Faster access to new technology advances, such as the upcoming introduction of real-time payments (New Payments Platform).
+- Faster access to new technology advances, such as real-time payments (New Payments Platform).

 - Access to a wider range of products and services, including an award winning health fund.